finbourne/lusid-sdk-java/sdk/docs/CorporateActionSourcesApi.md

 # **batchUpsertCorporateActions**
 > UpsertCorporateActionsResponse batchUpsertCorporateActions(scope, code, upsertCorporateActionRequest)

-[EARLY ACCESS] BatchUpsertCorporateActions: Upsert corporate actions
+[EARLY ACCESS] BatchUpsertCorporateActions: Batch upsert corporate actions (instrument transition events) to corporate action source.

 Create or update one or more corporate actions in a particular corporate action source.
 Failures are identified in the body of the response.
 If a corporate action is upserted at exactly the same effective datetime as a transaction for the same instrument, the corporate action takes precedence.
 Depending on the nature of the corporate action, this may mean it affects the transaction.